Bi-Lipschitz extensions and outlier embeddings into trees: Outlier embeddings for HSTs

 \section{Outlier embeddings for HSTs}

-Now, given the existence of nested embeddings into HSTs, we turn to approximating outlier embeddings into HSTs.
+Now, given the existence of \bl extensions for HSTs, we turn to approximating outlier embeddings into HSTs.
 In \cite{chawla2024}, this type of approximation is obtained for $\ell_2$ by introducing new ``outlier variables'' into a semidefinite program for a minimum distortion $\ell_2$ embedding and rounding.
 We will employ a similar technique here using the linear program and associated rounding algorithm of \cite{mungala2023} to approximate the optimal distortion for probabilistic HST embeddings.

 Let $\Delta$ be the diameter of $(X,d)$ and let $M=\set{2^0,2,2^2,\ldots,2^{\lceil \log\Delta \rceil}}$.
-Let $\zeta$ be the constant factor from Theorem \ref{thm:hst-nest} and let $B_i(r):=\set{j\in X: d(i,j)\leq r}$.
+Let $\zeta$ be the constant factor from Theorem \ref{thm:bilip-hst} and let $B_i(r):=\set{j\in X: d(i,j)\leq r}$.
 We define (\ref{eqn:hst1}), which is parameterized by inputs $((X,d),k,c)$.
 The changes from \cite{mungala2023} are highlighted in red.

 Table \ref{tab:variables} gives an intuitive description of the variables in the LP.
 Note that in our LP $c$ is a parameter, but in \cite{mungala2023} it is the variable they are minimizing.
 The biggest change from \cite{mungala2023} is that we have introduced new variables $\delta_i$ for each $i\in X$ that we use as an indicator for whether $i$ is an outlier in the embedding.